Van der Poel arrested night before Worlds race

 Van der Poel started the race but dropped out early on.

-The Road World Cycling Championships have been taking place for the past week in Wollongong, with the 267km elite men's race - the final event - taking place on Sunday morning.
+The Road World Cycling Championships have been taking place for the past week in Wollongong, with the 267km elite men's race - the final event - taking place on Sunday.

 Van der Poel, a two-time Tour of Flanders winner and four-time cyclocross world champion, told Belgian sports website Sporza he confronted two children who were knocking on his hotel room door "continuously".